Tesla sets revenue record, makes profit thanks to pollution credit sales to rivals

 But Craig Irwin, an analyst with Roth Capital Partners, cautioned that Tesla’s lead could soon narrow.

-“The company is still valued incredibly richly, like it’s operating in a vacuum, yet competitors are working furiously to catch up,” he said.
-“More than 400 (models of) EVs on the road by the end of 2024 means there is real competition out there that will have an impact.”
+“The company is still valued incredibly richly, like it’s operating in a vacuum, yet competitors are working furiously to catch up,” he said, referring to more than 400 new electric vehicle models scheduled to hit the roads by 2024.

-General Motors Co on Wednesday revealed an electric version of its Hummer pickup truck that will have a 350-mile (360 km) range and compete with Tesla’s futuristic Cybertruck, which is scheduled to go into production next year.
+General Motors Co on Wednesday revealed an electric version of its Hummer pickup truck that will compete with Tesla’s futuristic Cybertruck, which is scheduled to go into production next year.

+Musk on Wednesday said Cybertruck orders will be delivered in 2022, or toward the end of 2021 the earliest.

+Tesla in September outlined plans to cut battery production costs by producing larger cells in-house to power a growing fleet, including heavier, more energy-intense vehicles.

 Revenue rose to a record $8.77 billion from $6.30 billion a year earlier.
 Analysts had expected revenue of $8.36 billion, according to IBES data from Refinitiv.